 - Counties may bring up to 20 senior team members and 20 non-senior members (Cloverleaf’s and Junior’s).
 A team must consist of a minimum of three (3) or four (4) participants.
 Individuals may also participate.
 A county’s team score will be the sum of the top three scores from that county.

 - Eligibility is determined by the grade level during the 2023-2024 school year.

 - Study and learn to judge dairy cattle.

-- 4-H’ers may participate in a community and/or county 4-H Dairy Animal Judging Contest.
+- Enter a community and/or county 4-H dairy judging contest.

-- In judging competition, 4-H members will be required to:
+- There will be one statewide contest.
+In State competition, 4-H members will be required to:

-- Each participant will receive an award card and a judging pin.
+- Each participant will receive a judging pin.